Zywave/booster/src/_areas/design-system/components/text-inputs.md

 #### Input prefix

-Added to front of the input field to specify what should be entered, like a dollar sign.
-To add more attention a container can be added to the styling.
+Added to the beginning of the input field to specify what should be entered, such as a dollar sign.
+To draw more attention, a container can be added to the styling.
 These labels are typically an icon.

 ![Text Input input prefix](/images/textinput_input_prefix.svg)